Diamond Cut – Basics

 Is that “Weight over Beauty?”

 Yes.
-Most diamonds are produced for weight over beauty.
+Most diamonds are produced for the weight over beauty.
 This is possible because most laboratories maintain very loose diamond cut grading standards.
 As stated above, more than 60% of round diamonds passing through GIA receive their top cut grade of Excellent, despite being produced for weight over beauty (see statistics here).
-It’s not an exaggeration to say most diamond shoppers have probably never seen a diamond which was cut to have the best possible brightness and sparkle.
+It’s not an exaggeration to say most diamond shoppers have probably never seen a diamond that was cut to have the best possible brightness and sparkle.

 Bottom Line: Cut has the most influence on diamond beauty but is the least emphasized in many places, and the majority of diamonds are produced for weight over beauty.

 PriceScope Pointer: For shapes other than round you’ll need different evaluation methods than those described below.

 YES.
 You may be happy to learn PriceScope is considered a real pain-in-the-neck by many diamond sellers.